NY.gov Portal State Agency Listing Search all of NY.gov

 Program Funding

-The Volunteer Fire Assistance Grant program is funded by the U.S. Forest Service and administered by the New York Department of Environmental Conservation.
-The Department anticipates receiving an appropriation of more than $350,000 for the 2012 federal fiscal year.
+The Volunteer Fire Assistance Grant program is funded by the U.S. Forest Service and administered by the New York State Department of Environmental Conservation (The Department).
+New York State was named a grant recipient of $639,585 for the 2022 federal fiscal year.

 Match Requirement